-After you’ve been entangled with a narcissist you are most likely left with more insecurities, vulnerabilities and shame, than you started with, as we all have vulnerabilities, this is from things they projected onto you and things you might have done, at the time with good intentions because you believed their lies.
-As a good-hearted, kind, caring person you trusted and believed them.
+As we all have vulnerabilities, after you’ve been entangled with a narcissist, you are most likely left with more insecurities, vulnerabilities and shame, than you started with, this is from things the narcissist projected onto you and things you might have done, at the time with good intentions because you believed their lies.
+As a good-hearted, kind, caring person, you trusted and believed them.

 Vulnerability is having the quality of being a vulnerable person, with the ability to be hurt, attacked, or influenced by someone.

 Shame is a painful feeling of being humiliated, embarrassed, distressed by the wrongdoing, foolish behaviour or threats from others to speak your secrets.

 Love and connection, humans are hard-wired from birth to connect with others, to form bonds with their primary caregivers.
 We then grow to form bonds and connect with siblings, friends and partners.

 Object consistency, the ability to maintain an emotional bond, usually formed around three years of age and gives people the ability to connect and care for others, even when there are disagreements.

-Boundaries, personal guild lines, rules or limits that an individual creates to protect themselves from how they will let others treat them.
+Boundaries, personal guild lines, rules or limits that individuals create to protect themselves from how they will let others treat them.

 Shame is something you feel within, usually something someone else has put into your mind.

 Guilt is for something you have or haven’t done, something you had to do even if you didn’t want to do it, but knew it was the right thing to do or something you did for someone who wasn’t honest with you, you can usually feel shame when people find out about things you feel embarrassed or guilt about.